came88/sito-hugo/content/about.en.md

 ]
 +++

-I'm Lorenzo Cameroni, and I'm a software engineer with a bachelor's degree in Mathematics.
+I am Lorenzo Cameroni, and I am a software engineer with a bachelor's degree in Mathematics.

 At work I mostly write code in Java, but I use many language and tools, such as: